ElectricalGang

 Applications of Ammeter:

-The uses of the ammeter is as follows:
+The uses of the ammeter are as follows:

 • The current in a large building is used to measure the current so that the flow is not going more or less.